 Who should consider a cost segregation study?

-- The company is planning to or has recently constructed or purchased a building
+- Companies that are planning to or that have recently constructed or purchased a building

-- The company recently renovated an existing building they own or lease
+- Companies that have recently renovated a building they already own or lease

 What are the benefits?